binaria010/BayesianStatistics/ConjugateDist.md

 $$

-For this posterior distribution we will have the posterior expected mean and posterior mode to be:
+For this posterior distribution we will have the posterior expected mean is:

 $$
 \begin{align*}